Chew/TARDIS-Docs/docs/destination-terminal.md

 # Destination Terminal

 The Destination Terminal is an alternative way to set a time travel location.
-The Destination Terminal is automatically added to new TARDISes.
-You can destroy and place it at a new location by using the `/tardis update terminal` command.
+You can place a sign inside the TARDIS and use the `/tardis update terminal` command to add a Destination Terminal, or use the button in the TARDIS [Control Menu](control-menu).

 To use the Destination Terminal, right-click it to open the inventory based GUI.
 You will see a screen like the one below.
 The basic functions of the GUI are the same as when using the repeaters on the TARDIS console — you can set